learn-co-students/dc-web-031218/08-advanced-sql/README.md

 ## Objectives

 1. Review basic data manipulation commands
 2. Review basic table manipulation commands
 3. Practice advanced data manipulation commands

 * Aggregate Functions (COUNT, SUM, MAX, MIN, AVG)
 * ORDER BY

+Alphabetical if text
+Does uppercase or lower case take precedence? in order if it's number
+'in order' if it's a date

 * LIMIT

+limits the number of results

 * JOIN

+Foreign Key

+Establishes the relationship to a row in another table Primary key of another table
+Tracks belong to albums, so tracks should have the foreign key

+Tracks - each track belongs to one album
+"knows" where its album is
+Albums - has many tracks
+"only know" where their tracks are through info on the tracks table

+Left join
+Inner join
+Just the rows that match
+With the specification that you pass in your where clause Outer join

 * GROUP BY
 * HAVING

 4. Practice iteratively building queries
 5. Understand how ruby programs can use SQL
 6. Understand how to instantiate ruby objects with data from a database

 ## What is SQL?